Covid 19 coronavirus: Government weighs commercial rent solution for small businesses

 Emma Fraser from Allure Nail Studio in Tauranga told the committee her business of 14 years was on the verge of closing.

-National Party finance spokesperson Paul Goldsmith said his party wanted a cash injection for businesses who had been waiting too long for support.
+National Party finance spokesman Paul Goldsmith said his party wanted a cash injection for businesses who had been waiting too long for support.

 "Four or five weeks ago Grant Robertson came to our committee and said he was working on something around rent and would have announcements in the next few days.
 Five weeks later we are still hearing they have got announcements coming," he said.

-National Party leader Simon Bridges asked Prime Minister Jacinda Ardern if she accepted that for businesses while the wage subsidy had been a "welcome lifeline" they are still struggling to meet their rental costs and will fold if they don't "receive more government support urgently".
+National Party leader Simon Bridges asked Prime Minister Jacinda Ardern if she accepted that, for businesses, while the wage subsidy had been a "welcome lifeline" they were still struggling to meet their rental costs and will fold if they don't "receive more government support urgently".

 "We did look at that other significant fixed cost for many businesses, which will be their rental costs, their lease arrangements," she said.